hamedsh/go_redis_folder_syncer/README.md

 Watches a local directory and syncs every file's content to Redis (base64-encoded).
 On startup it restores any cached files from Redis back to disk.

+## Why?
+If you had a Dockerised service (or similar service) that, for any reason, could not use a volume and needed a folder to persist between runs, this service can help you.

 ## Requirements

 - Go 1.22+